Why You Need a Local Buyers Advocate in Melbourne

-The Role of a Buyers Advocates in a Booming City like Melbourne
+The Role of a Local Buyers Advocate in a Booming City like Melbourne

-A buyers advocate represents the buyer only, NEVER the seller.
-They build your brief, provide inputs from the local perspective, create a data-driven suburb shortlist, and deliver forensic price appraisals using true comparables.
-They coordinate due diligence, contract review, planning overlays (heritage, flood, bushfire), owners corporation health, and building & pest inspections, then manage strategy, from pre-auction offers through to auction bidding and post-auction negotiation.
+A genuine buyers advocate represents the buyer only, NEVER the seller.
+They build your brief, provide inputs from the local perspective, create a data-driven suburb shortlist, and deliver realistic price appraisals using true comparables.
+They coordinate due diligence, contract review, planning overlays (heritage, flood, bushfire), owners corporation health, and building & pest inspections.
+They manage strategy, from pre-auction offers through to auction bidding and post-auction negotiation.
 Their local agent relationships unlock pre-market and off-market opportunities you won’t find on portals.

-How Do Buyers Advocates Add the Most Value to the Property Buying Process?
+How Do Local Buyers Advocates Add the Most Value to the Property Buying Process?

-When you use a buyer's advocate, you get access to the network of specialists, and strings they can pull to get your deal across the line, or to walk away from a dodgy property purchase unscathed.
-This is the value they bring.
+When you use a local buyer's advocate, you get access to the network of local specialists and strings they can pull to get your deal across the line or to walk away from a dodgy property deal unscathed.
+This is the value local buyers' advocates bring.

 The Case for a Local Buyers Agent (in Plain English)